tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 is required for ``velocity``, ``density``, and ``t_rad``.

-Since the ``velocity`` column contains the outer shell velocity, the first entry in the velocity column is the velocity of the photosphere -- i.e. the inner boundary of the computational domain (see :ref:`model`).
+Since the ``velocity`` column contains the outer shell velocity, the first entry in the velocity column is the velocity of the photosphere -- i.e. the inner boundary of the computational domain (see :doc:`../../../../physics/setup/model`).
 Consequently, **none of the other information in the first row is used**.
 In our example, there are only two shells, and the first shell will have an inner boundary with a velocity of :math:`9000 \mathrm{ km/s}`, an outer boundary with a velocity of :math:`10500 \mathrm{ km/s}`, a density of :math:`2.0*10^{-10} \mathrm{ g/cm^3}`, a dilution